ebryerwork/icds_docs/docs/running-jobs/portal.md

 which allows users access to graphical file handling features, graphical desktop software and interfaces, and popular Integrated Developer Environments (IDEs) such as Jupyter Notebooks and RStudio.

+To use the Web Portal, navigate to <https://portal.hpc.psu.edu>

 For an in-depth overview of Open OnDemand features, see [this tutorial video](https://youtu.be/w1hbOppyUUc?si=Ubv0ymfeZmnD7Kzr) developed by [The Yale Center for Research Computing](https://research.computing.yale.edu/)